mvolkmann/blog/src/nushell.md

 The `empty?` command is used to test whether a string, list, or table is empty.
 For example:

-TODO: Add examples of testing strings and tables.

 ```bash
 # Strings
 let name = "Mark"